These rules apply to each participating group/production team.

 E. Kickoff Event

-Each participating team must have a representative at the official Kickoff Event of the 48 Hour Film Horror Project.
+Each participating team must have a representative at the official Kickoff Event of the 48 Hour Film Horror Project, as listed on your city's webpage.

 F. Required Elements